SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Conclusion

 \section{Conclusion}

-We conclude that automated analysis of side-channel leaks is crucial to improve the privacy guarantees of apps inside CVMs.
-The current status quo to rely on software techniques to overcome side-channel attacks is not practical, and privacy developers require constantly evaluating an app's threat model and execution traces to ensure sufficient mitigation.
+We conclude that automated analysis of side-channel leaks is crucial to improve the privacy guarantees of applications running within CVMs.
+The status quo of relying solely on software techniques to mitigate side-channel attacks is impractical, and developers of privacy-preserving applications need to constantly evaluate an app's threat model and execution traces to ensure sufficient mitigation.
 Toward this goal, a comprehensive framework like \FrameWorkName can significantly help developers assess their threat model and mitigation strategy.
-In the future, defense-in-depth mitigations such as reducing side-channel information at the architecture level, preventing sybil attacks, and carefully applying data-oblivious data structures like ORAM are promising but require further investigation.
+In the future, defense-in-depth mitigations such as reducing side-channel information at the architecture level, preventing Sybil attacks, and carefully applying data-oblivious data structures like ORAM are promising but require further investigation.